 It wasn’t long before Alex had settled into a small studio apartment near the corner of Broadway and Bleecker Street in NoHo, and his adult life—one independent of his wealthy birth family—truly began.

 It was upon finding himself suddenly needing to make an income to survive in life that Alex returned to his childhood love of dancing.
-Alex had discovered that he was a naturally talented dancer back in his days at Dalton, and he’d taken classes both in and out of school through his teens.
+Alex had discovered that he was a naturally talented dancer back at Dalton, and he’d taken classes both in and out of school through his teens.
 Alex now enrolled in dance classes at the Chelsea Pier Dance Studio, and brushed up his ballet, jazz, and tap-dancing skills in preparation for applying for a dancing position to pay his way through the remaining years of medical school.

 And so, Alex’s story now intersects with all the others at the all-important time: July 4th, 2020.

 Alex is truly enjoying his new life free from his famous family’s influence, and with his new band of friends from The Garden Cabaret and Bernard’s Bookstore.
 He feels like the trajectory of his life has shifted just enough to be headed towards true happiness, rather than merely focusing on success as it had before this chance meeting.